Deletecat/ds-flashcart-guide/docs/carts/ace3ds_plus_r4ils.md

 While I don't really use twilight menu ++ on my flashcards, if you want to play some [*supported* dsiware](https://github.com/DS-Homebrew/TWiLightMenu/blob/master/universal/include/compatibleDSiWareMap.h), it's definitely an option to look into!
 Best part about Twilight menu ++ is that it is in active development, meaning that more dsiware will be supported in the future!

-Twilight menu ++ also bundles in some emulators for consoles if that interests you
+Twilight menu ++ also bundles in some emulators for other consoles, see the list here: []()

 ### AOS 2.13

 This kernel is just Ace3ds+ wood with bundled emulators.
 It is no longer maintained and so the emulators bundled with it could be outdated.

 I'd recommend using Twilight Menu ++ instead if you want the bundled emulators.
-If you still want to use AOS 2.13 instead, follow these instructions:
+If you still want to use AOS 2.13, follow these instructions:

 1. Download the AOS 2.13 repack from here: [link](https://github.com/DS-Homebrew/flashcard-archive/raw/d1b3a804b9ce76540b3f94c2a916740f7435dc43/files/Ace3DS%2B_R4iLS/Ace3DS%2B_R4iLS_Wood_R4_1.62.7z) - This is from the flashcard archive's github history
-1. Extract the AOS 2.13 repack
+1. Extract it
 1. Copy the kernel files to the root of your micro SD card

 Another place to download this from is r4isdhc.com.cn - though this contains a pirated GBA bios and it does not include \_DS\_MENU.dat, meaning it won't work on some carts